-You should take steps to make sure the following techniques are applied:
+Take steps to make sure that the following techniques are applied:

-This deals with ensuring the content is easy and straightforward for users to navigate.
+This deals with ensuring that the content is easy and straightforward for users to navigate.

 Follow the guidelines under How to Meet Success Criteria 2.4.1.

 When a new HTML page is created in AEM, you can specify the page title.
-Make sure that the title adequately describes the content and purpose of the page, especially any unique aspects, so that visitors can quickly identify whether or not the content is actually relevant to their needs.
+Make sure that the title adequately describes the content and purpose of the page, especially any unique aspects, so that visitors can quickly identify whether the content is relevant to their needs.